-- 1. To ascertain the flow of operations from origination until its recording in the accounting records, we inquired with the personnel involved in each of the processes through which the operations pass and obtained evidence of the flow of the transactions. - 2.
-We identified the manual procedures in the determination and recording of the valuation, interest and the gain or loss on sale. - 3.
-For each key control implemented by management in each stage of the investment in securities transaction, we carried out an evaluation of its design, implementation and operating effectiveness. - 4.
+- 1. To ascertain the flow of transactions from origination until its recording in the accounting records, we inquired with the personnel involved in each of the processes through which the transactions pass and obtained evidence of the flow of the transactions. - For each key control implemented by management in each stage of the investment in securities transaction, we carried out an evaluation of its design, implementation and operating effectiveness. - 3.
 We validated that the security position in the accounting records matched with the position reported in the operating system and that it was reconciled with the depositary institution Indeval, S.A.
-(Indeval) as of December 31, 2020. - 5.
+(Indeval) as of December 31, 2021. - 4.
 We recalculated the investment in securities valuation validated in the preceding point using the market price reported by the price supplier Valuación Operativa y Referencias del Mercado, S.A. de C.V.
-(Valmer) as of December 31, 2020. - 6.
-We verified that the collateral delivered and received in repurchase agreements presented in the consolidated balance sheet matched with the information in the operating system as of December 31, 2020.
-Also, we confirmed that securities delivered as collateral were restricted within investments in securities. - 7.
-We validated that as of December 31, 2020, receivables and payables from repurchase agreements recorded in the accounting records matched the purchases and sales from repurchase agreements in the operating system.
-On a test basis, we reviewed the settlement on the date of maturity. - 8.
-On a test basis, we recalculated the interest that was accrued in securities transactions and repurchase agreements maintained by Monex, S.A.B. during the month. - 9.
-On a test basis, we validated that the result from sales transactions involving securities matched with the differential between cash proceeds received less the sum of the cost and its accrued interest. - 10.
+(Valmer) as of December 31, 2021. - 5.
+We verified that the collateral delivered and received in repurchase agreements presented in the consolidated balance sheet matched with the information in the operating system as of December 31, 2021.
+Also, we confirmed that securities delivered as collateral were restricted within investments in securities. - 6.
+We validated that as of December 31, 2021, receivables and payables from repurchase agreements recorded in the accounting records matched the purchases and sales from repurchase agreements in the operating system.
+On a test basis, we reviewed the settlement on the date of maturity. - 7.
 The detailed procedures performed for each type of revenue are illustrated below: